“Gar firdaus, ruhe zamin ast, hamin asto, hamin asto, hamin asto” (If there is a heaven on earth, it’s here, it’s here, it’s here)

 - Dispose your waste properly.
 Don’t litter around.

 Trek To Pin Parvati

 It is a mountain pass that connects Parvati valley on the Kullu side with the Pin valley on the Spiti side.
-It serves as the shortest route between the Kullu and Spiti valley.
-The trek starts from Barsheni village near Bhuntar, kullu which also mentioned above in the Kheerganga trek.
+It serves as the shortest trekking route between the Kullu and Spiti valley.
+The trek starts from Barsheni village near Bhuntar, kullu which also is mentioned above in the Kheerganga trek.

-It is the most challenging trek in the area so proper preparation is needed if one wants to take on the journey.
+It is the most challenging trek in the area so proper preparation for trekking is needed if one wants to take on the journey.
 It is situated at a height of about 5319m and there are no lush green forests all around but the complete opposite.
 The landscape you will witness from up here is totally different with barren mountains around.
 This is one of the top treks to do in Himachal according to my point of view.

 Best time to visit is in the months between July to September.

 - I will recommend this trek only to seasoned trekkers.
 Others should not try this trek without proper preparation as it requires more than your effort.
 Trekking is not always easy like Triund, so you should be prepared mentally and physically